Glossary

 M

-Mid-tide: A tidal phenomenon generated by the action of potency, the embodied ordering force manifesting within the fluid body.
-Potency is the enlivening force, fluids are the media for that force, and cells and tissues are ordered and maintained by its action.
-Within the mid-tide potency is sensed as a driving force within the fluids, fluids manifest this drive as the fluid tide and tissues express its ordering principle as motility (inherent motion) oriented to natural fulcrums and the midline.
-The mid-tide manifests a relatively stable rhythm from 1 – 3 cycles a minute.
+Mid-tide: a term that denotes the totality of the holistic expression of primary respiration within the physical and fluid bodies.
+Potency is the embodied ordering force, fluids are the media for that force, and cells and tissues are ordered and maintained by its action.
+Within the mid-tide, potency is sensed as a driving force within the fluids, fluids manifest this drive as the fluid tide, and tissues express its ordering principle as motility (inherent motion) oriented to natural fulcrums and the midline.
+The mid-tide manifests a relatively stable rhythm from 1 – 3 cycles a minute (see “fluid tide” and “potency”).

 N